Report: Illusionist Siegfried Fischbacher dies in Las Vegas

-BERLIN (AP) — German news agency dpa is reporting that illusionist Siegfried Fischbacher, the surviving member of duo Siegfried & Roy has died in Las Vegas at age 81.
+BERLIN (AP) – German news agency dpa is reporting that illusionist Siegfried Fischbacher, the surviving member of the duo Siegfried & Roy, has died in Las Vegas at age 81.

 The news agency said Thursday that Fischbacher’s sister, a nun who lives in Munich, confirmed his death of cancer.